Sidm9/Sidm9/README.md

 - 🔭 I’m currently working on ...
 A7A2.0 , CODEY
 - 🌱 I’m currently learning ...
 FLASK AND BACKEND TECHNOLOGIES
 - 👯 I’m looking to collaborate on ...
-OPEN SOURCE PROJECTS
+OPEN SOURCE PROJECTS , FREELANCING
 - 📫 How to reach me: ...
 DISCORD : matrix#6893